Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Competitive interest rates, minimal fees and more perks of banking at a nonprofit institution.

 Credit unions offer a full range of banking products and services for both individuals and businesses.
 However, compared to big banks, there is often less variety in the number of options to choose from for each product or service.
+Still, you can generally expect to find everything that regular banks offer such as:

 - Chequing accounts